-Based on actuals and 2024 mid-point of guidance.

-The Company has extended its commitment on the US segment of the Alliance pipeline until October 2032, with evergreen renewals on the Canadian segment of the Alliance pipeline for one-year terms starting November 2025.
-2.
+See "Forward looking statements".
+Chicago-AECO premium based on long-term basis differential of US\$1.40/mmbtu as of April 2025 strip.
+Converted to C\$/mcf using a 0.73 USD/CAD FX rate and gas heating value of 1,150 btu/scf.
+The Company has a commitment on the US segment of the Alliance pipeline until October 2032, with evergreen renewals on the Canadian segment of the Alliance pipeline for one-year terms starting November 2025.